aalhuz/navex/README.md

 - Edit joern/projects/extensions/joern-php/build.gradle as explained in the file.

-- Follow the rest of the instructions on how to generate code property graphs with Joern and import them into Neo4j.
+- Follow the rest of the instructions on how to generate code property graphs with Joern and import them into Neo4j*.

+- *please check this https://github.com/aalhuz/batch-importer2.1.
+It has the missing binary that you will need to export your graph into Neo4j.

 ## Graph Traversals guided by our Attack Dictionary ##